Updated: Jun 1, 2026

 • The museum is enormous—focus on highlights.

-• Café is overpriced; eat on Museum Street or Coptic Street nearby.
+• Café is overpriced; eat on Museum Street or grab lunch in Notting Hill later.

 Photo Tip: The Great Court glass ceiling is the architectural highlight — shoot looking straight up from the center of the rotunda.